curiosity-arch/beat-the-pomodoro/README.md

 clearInterval(timerId);
 ```

-> These two functions are built-in features of JavaScript and are very useful for time-based applications like clocks, countdowns, and animations.
+> These two functions are built-in features of JavaScript and are very useful for time-based applications such as clocks, countdowns, games, or animations.

+---

+## 🚀 How to Run This Project

+1. 📥 Clone this repository or download the `.zip`
+2. 🌐 Open the index.html file in your browser
+3. ✅ Start your focus session and beat the timer!

+---

+## ✨ Future Improvements

+* 🔊 Add sound notification when timer ends
+* 🎨 Improve responsive layout
+* 🌙 Add dark mode toggle
+* 📈 Track session statistics

+---

+> “Every line of code is a step on the journey.
+Keep going, adventurer!” 💻🗺️